rohanharikr/rohanharikr.github.io/_posts/2020-10-05-client-side-public-key-encryption.md

 You also want to install ```tweetnacl-util```.
 It has some nice encoding/decoding functions which we are going to need later.

-To generate an RSA keypair,
+To generate an ECC keypair,

 ```
 const keys = nacl.box.keyPair();